-a subgenre of science fiction which focuses on the societal effects of biotechnology and genetic engineering
+a subgenre of science fiction that focuses on the societal effects of biotechnology and genetic engineering

 Eva asks what use is cyberpunk in a country where you can’t even find a functioning public telephone box.
 In an attempt to define a literature more appropriate for her country [sc.
 Czechoslovakia], she comes up with Biopunk, where mutants, genetic diseases and chimeric organisms take the place of computers, programs and viruses.